When Wordles collide: ‘Wordle!’ developer donates $50,000 after old app goes viral by accident

 “I think creating games is cool,” he said.
 “But I’m definitely much more interested in building products that help people live better lives.
 And, that’s not to say I won’t build games in the future, but I think right now, that is my main mission.
 I think that’s what I’m here to do.”

 Amanda Florian is an independent journalist based between the U.S. and Shanghai, China.
-Her specialties include internet culture, language, music, and China’s new media scene.
+Her specialties include Internet culture, language, music, and China’s new media scene.
 Florian’s work has appeared in CNN, NBC, USA Today, Discover Magazine, Rest of World, The Charlotte Observer, and more.